stefanprodan/dockprom/README.md

 ***Monitoring services alerts***

-Trigger an alert if any of the monitoring targets (node-exporter and cAdvisor) are down for more then 30 seconds:
+Trigger an alert if any of the monitoring targets (node-exporter and cAdvisor) are down for more than 30 seconds:

 ```yaml
 ALERT monitor_service_down